 ‘Mr Explorer Douglas’

 In the 1880s, Douglas built up an exploring companionship with Mueller, now chief surveyor.
 On a trip up the Arawata River, the two climbed Mt Ionia.
 They also walked through many of South Westland’s river valleys, such as the Clarke and Landsborough.
-The reports of ‘Mr Explorer Douglas’ in the Appendices to the Journals of the House of Representatives became important contributions to the knowledge of Westland’s geography.
+The reports of ‘Mr Explorer Douglas’ in the Appendix to the Journals of the House of Representatives became important contributions to the knowledge of Westland’s geography.

 Carrying his batwing tent, puffing on his pipe, and accompanied only by his precious dogs, first Topsy and then Betsey Jane, Douglas also climbed alone.
 He made an epic traverse of the northern Olivine Range, and travelled up the Waiatoto River in 1891.
 Between feats of courage and endurance in the mountains, Douglas drank heavily.